cowboysdude/LED-Bed-Lights/homeassistant/esphome/README.md

 ### IMPORTANT UPDATE NOTE:

-This directory contains two sets of files for ESPHome.
-One set is for the original PIR-based motion sensors.
-The other set (suffixed with -tof) are for the updated time-of-flight distance sensors.
-These were an upgrade for my system with open ended stairs at the bottom.
+This directory contains the files for ESPHome.
+The set (suffixed with -tof) are for the time-of-flight distance sensors.
 You can see the difference between the the two in [this YouTube video](https://youtu.be/ZRb_wpJo1AM).

-You can mix and match between the PIR and TOF sensors, but should only use one top sensor and one bottom sensor.
-The rest of this readme applies regardless of the type of sensor you select.

 #### The rest of the information here applies to either type of sensor, unless otherwise noted